-WP Google Maps Pro add-on version 8 and above support 3rd party marker integration.
+WP Go Maps Pro add-on version 8 and above support 3rd party marker integration.

 3rd Party integrated markers are also supported through ToolSet / WooCommerce, for products with a physical location.

-Integrated markers will use the page title, link and content, and thumbnail where available, to populate the marker data.
+Integrated markers will use the page title and link to populate the respective marker data.

 Integrated markers are fully compatible with our Store Locator and Marker Listing features.

-The following documentation shows how to aggregate and display Advanced Custom Fields locations on a WP Google Maps map.
+The following documentation shows how to aggregate and display Advanced Custom Fields locations on a WP Go Maps map.

 The following plugins are required for Advanced Custom Fields integration

 - WP Go Maps – Pro add-on >= 8.0.0